Regular Membership Meetings

 Dress Down For Charity

-Any employee who wishes to donate, can do so through a payroll deduction of $1.00 per week/$2.00 per pay period.
+Any employee who wishes to donate, can do so through a payroll deduction of $1.25 per week/$2.50 per pay period.
 This minimal donation can go a long way to help the less fortunate in our community, or go to other worthy causes that affect us or people we know.
-If you are interested in donating and are not already signed up, please complete the attached form and submit to Human Resources.
 All money collected is deposited to a dedicated account which is audited annually.

-In 2022, we have donated to YWCA, Make-A-Wish, Kinsmen Foundation, Alzheimer Society of Saskatchewan, Terry Fox Foundation, Kidsport Prince Albert, Big Brothers Big Sisters of Prince Albert, Inclusion Saskatchewan, Seniors Transportation, Victoria Hospital Foundation, Canadian Mental Health Association, Prince Albert SPCA, Salvation Army, Children’s Haven, Ronald McDonald House Saskatchewan, 4-H Saskatchewan, Lifesaving Society and Prince Albert Food Bank.
+In 2025, we have donated to YWCA, Telemiracle, CURE Foundation, Alzheimer Society of Saskatchewan, Terry Fox Foundation, Rose Garden Hospice, Big Brothers Big Sisters of Prince Albert, Sanctum Care Group, Seniors Transportation, Boreal Healthcare Foundation, Ronald McDonald House Saskatchewan, Prince Albert SPCA, Children’s Haven and Prince Albert Food Bank.
 We have also donated to many other worthy causes in the past.

 The Committee appreciates any ideas or suggestions for donations.
 If there is a non-profit organization or event being held that you know about, please let me know, and a donation to that organization/event will be considered.